-The Argyle Black Cap on lamb racks are perfect for this recipe.
+The Argyle Black lamb racks are perfect for this recipe.
 You will be grilling over an open flame, (BBQ) the fat cap on the chops keeps the meat moist and on a grill the fat takes on a smoky flavor that will remind you of easting lamb by the Mediterranean.

 - 16 lamb rack chops.